zhackzey/IntersectNav/readme.md

 Repository to store the IntersectNav Benchmark for CARLA driving simulator.
 The agent needs to navigate through dense intersections and interact with pedestrians at crosswalks.
 ### Refer to the [video](http://www.poss.pku.edu.cn/OpenDataResource/IntersectionNav2022/video.mp4) associated with our paper for more information.
-### Here is an alternative [URL](https://drive.google.com/file/d/1NZyRRMsLFZ4ejQZhcd1DFIBUt1izzj0p/view?usp=sharing).
+### Here is an alternative [URL](https://drive.google.com/file/d/1aOxXJjW3VBvd-55Hip42yPtk1lSCp7Hx/view?usp=sharing).
 ## Requirements

 ### Installation of CARLA simulator

 CARLA simulator is in active development with many versions.
 Click here for its [official repository]( https://github.com/carla-simulator/carla) .

+In our experiments, the interaction with only pedestrians scenarios is simulated in CARLA 0.9.7, while interaction with both pedestrians and environmental vehicles is simulated in CARLA 0.9.12.

-**Although any versions above 0.9.7 is compatible with our benchmark in principle, we suggest use of version 0.9.7 for consistence.**
+**This benchmark supports two versions or CARLA.
+Although any versions above 0.9.7 is compatible with our benchmark in principle, we suggest use of version 0.9.7 and 0.9.12 for consistence.**

-A detailed installation of CARLA simulator 0.9.7 is available at its [official documentation](https://carla.readthedocs.io/en/0.9.7/how_to_build_on_linux/) .
+A detailed installation of CARLA simulator 0.9.7 and 0.9.12 is available at the official documentation [CARLA 0.9.7](https://carla.readthedocs.io/en/0.9.7/how_to_build_on_linux/) and [CARLA 0.9.12](https://carla.readthedocs.io/en/0.9.12/start_quickstart/).
 For any issues occurred during the installation, please refer to the official guidelines and F.A.Qs.

 ### Installation of python packages